 Learn how we process your CRM data

-Lexer’s Customer Data Platform ingests data from a variety of sources, and one of the most common is CRM data.
-Sending Lexer this data allows you to understand the demography of your customers and prospects, their location, and contact information, as well as combine it with your other data for an enriched single-customer-view.
+Lexer’s Customer Data Platform ingests data from a variety of sources and one of the most common is Customer Relationship Management (CRM) data.
+Sending Lexer this data allows you to understand the demography of your customers and prospects, their location, and contact information as well as combine it with your other data for an enriched single-customer-view.

 Integrate your account

 First we need to connect your account, which will give us permission to retrieve customer profiles from your CRM platform.

 - Connect your Klaviyo account